 West Austin Properties

 2018 Nominating Committee Charter

 Committee Type: Standing Committee

 Committees of the Board that address major areas of governance of the association.
 Standing Committees meet as needed.

 Mission Statement: Nominate the most qualified candidates for ABoR Director and Officer positions in accordance with the ABoR Bylaws.
-These nominations will be provided to the general membership for approval.
+These nominations will be provided to the general membership for vote.

-Recommend to the Board of Directors qualified candidates for TAR Director and TAR Regional Vice President for Board approval.
+Recommend to the Board of Directors the most qualified candidates for TAR Director and TAR Regional Vice President for Board approval.

 - Two (2) members of the nominating committee shall thoroughly vet each candidate by calling references and identifying non-references that might provide additional insight.
-This additional information must be provided to the Nominating Committee in writing.
-Conduct additional online research and utilize suggestions provided in the handbook.
+This additional information must be provided to the Nominating Committee at the July Meeting.

 - Chair shall validate data provided by the candidate (i.e. designations and affiliations) and determine if the candidate has been disciplined by the Texas Real Estate Commission.